DKTN-INC/proj-automation/WORKFLOW_ADDITION_SUMMARY.md

 - Team-specific standup generation
 - Comprehensive logging of standup metadata
 - Integration with GitHub Actions ecosystem using standard checkout action

+## Optional WeasyPrint fail-fast check (added to CI)

+The repository CI now includes an optional fail-fast job that validates the native runtime required by WeasyPrint (GTK/Cairo/Pango) on `ubuntu-latest`.

+- Toggle via workflow dispatch input `fail_on_missing_weasy: true` when running the workflow manually.
+- Or set the repository/workflow environment variable `FAIL_ON_MISSING_WEASY=true` to enable the check on pushes and PRs.

+This job installs system packages and runs `scripts/check_native_deps.py --fail-on-missing`.
+It is intended to reduce noise by remaining off by default while allowing strict validation when desired.